 Please note that you must fully manage the property yourself.
 Please contact our office should you wish to discuss this further.

 If you are a landlord already registered with us, we will still receive your landlord registration forms and safety certificates for any new properties that you have acquired, and you will be contacted for an appointment to view your property in due course.
 You must print off our Landlord Application Form, and when you have completed it, return to our office along with the requested safety documents.
 Only on receipt of these documents will you be contacted and an appointment to inspect the property, booked.

 *Please note that you can only register on our database if you are a landlord directly managing your own properties.

-Government update - please ensure that you give the government how to rent booklet to your new tenants.
+Please ensure that you give the How to Rent booklet, that the government have produced, to your new tenants.

 What we do: